Here's What's In That $300 Million Whitefish Contract

 Article 29 of the contract states: "Any failure to secure approvals or funding from FEMA or some other source (except due to the Contractor's sole fault) shall not relieve PREPA from its obligations for payment under this Contract."

-Whitefish defended its work, and says it now has 325 workers on the ground in the commonwealth.
+Whitefish defended its work and says it now has 325 workers on the ground in the commonwealth.

 "The contract was done in good faith with PREPA," Whitefish spokesman Ken Luce told MSNBC, The Associated Press reports.
 "There's nothing there."

-Ramos, the head of PREPA, told The Washington Post that he was "very comfortable with any investigation" by Congress, and that he was happy with Whitefish's work so far.
+Ramos, the head of PREPA, told The Washington Post that he was "very comfortable with any investigation" by Congress and that he was happy with Whitefish's work so far.

 Rosselló has said he expected to release the initial findings of his office's audit on Friday.

-"If there is no wrongdoing, if it has been done correctly, then we will push forward," Rosselló said at a press conference Thursday, according to NBC News.
+"If there is no wrongdoing, if it has been done correctly, then we will push forward," Rosselló said at a news conference Thursday, according to NBC News.
 "If there is wrongdoing, in this process or in any process, there will be hell to pay."

 Other highlights from the Whitefish contract: